Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Methodology

 where $\Omega$ is the selected confident centers, ${\rm TH}(p(x^t))$ denotes the binarization of the probabilistic segmentation prediction of $x^t$ at a predefined threshold (for instance, 0.7 in our experiments), ${\rm IPL}(\cdot,\cdot)$ signifies the instance-aware pseudo-label selection that is achieved through selecting the connected regions associated with $\Omega$ from ${\rm TH}(p(x^t))$.
 Here, we refer to these selected connected regions as \textit{pseudo-label instances}.
 In our experiment setup, we conduct three iterative rounds of self-training.
 During the first iteration, we restrict ourselves to using only the ground-truth sparse points as the confident points.
 In the subsequent second and third rounds, we expand our selection to 50\% and 95\% of the most confident points, respectively, to select pseudo-label instances.
-To further enhance the accuracy of segmentation, we also incorporate a filtering process to eliminate false positives, relying on the predictions made by the detection head.
+To further enhance segmentation accuracy, we also use the detection predictions to filter out false positives.